reactorlabs/rir/README.md

 If you prefer to use `make` instead of `ninja`, remove the `-GNinja` and `-DFORCE_COLORED_OUTPUT=1` flags when you call `cmake`.
 Then use `make` in all the places where we told you to use `ninja`.

-### macOS

-It should be possible to build Ř on a Mac.
-However, we haven't tested the instructions for that in a while.
-If you can get it to work on a Mac, please update this README.

-There are some extra pre-requesites on macOS:

-- A Fortran compiler (e.g. `brew install gcc@9`)
-- Xcode Command line tools

-By default, macOS uses clang while Ubuntu uses GCC.
-There might be some differences between the two and it may be desirable to also use GCC on macOS.
-You can do this by passing the `-GMACOS_USE_GCC_9` flag to `cmake`.

 ## Running tests